Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Stability of MRI Modes

-Thus, the set of assumptions stated in the beginning of this Section allows us to reduce the problem of analyzing the stability of the exact MRI modes against secondary perturbations in terms of a set of linear, ordinary differential equations with periodic coefficients.
+Thus, the assumptions stated at the beginning of this Section allows us to reduce the problem of analyzing the stability of the exact MRI modes against secondary perturbations in terms of a set of linear, ordinary differential equations with periodic coefficients.